Ash-Renee/Anime-Fans-Demo/README.md

 # Anime-Fans-Demo
-Demo of how to git gud with GitHub
+Updated the project to be the Coding Dojo assignments Books Authors with Templates